manuel-io/minicloud/README.md

 The simplest way to start is [building a docker container](https://github.com/manuel-io/minicloud#dockerfile) and accessing it directly or using a reverse proxy like nginx.
 Otherwise you have to build the complete environment by yourself.
-A documentation how to do that on a [ubuntu like system is included](docs/CONFIG.md).
+A documentation how to do that on an [ubuntu like system is included](docs/CONFIG.md).
 You may also take a look at the construction process of a [docker container](build/focal/Dockerfile).